AlexandreBrillant/yupee/README.md

 </html>
 ```

 In this example, we use a specific node container for the **start** method.
-To ensure the DOM content is available, so we use a simple **onload** attribute for to initialize our component (for demonstration purposes).
+To ensure the DOM content is available, so we use a simple **onload** attribute to initialize our component (for demonstration purposes).

 Using **addChildren**, we select the **div** node from the **body** node.
 By default, the **select** attribute targets the current container (here document.body).
 This method returns an array with all the new Yup component children, which can then be used  to update a child's color using the text content.